kasper-piskorski/docs/pages/documentation/1-the-basics/mindmaps-basics.md

 ### Instance

 Instances are data elements.
 They are named as such because they are instances of the Types described above.
-For example: a `BMW` is an instance of the Entity Type `Car` and `09/10/1988` is an instance of Resource Type `Date`.
+For example: a `BMW` is an instance of the Entity Type `car` and `09/10/1988` is an instance of Resource Type `date`.

 ### Entity

 An instance of the Entity Type (which is known as an Entity)  represents an actual item of data.
-For example, Entity Type `Car` could have Entities `a BMW`, `this Mercedes`, and `that Volkswagen`.
+For example, Entity Type `car` could have Entities `a BMW`, `this Mercedes`, and `that Volkswagen`.
 The MindmapsDB graph enables us to model relationships between these entities, once they have been defined.

 ### Resource

 Resources are instances of the Resource Type described above.
 They allow us to attribute data to a specific instance.
-For example, if `Alice` is an instance of `Person` we could model Alice's birthday `09/10/1988` as an instance of the Resource Type `Birthdate`.
+For example, if `Alice` is an instance of `person` we could model Alice's birthday `09/10/1988` as an instance of the Resource Type `birthdate`.
 The Resource object allows us to impose some additional constraints, such as ensuring that it conforms to a regex pattern or is of a particular data type.

 ### Relation

 A Relation represents an instance of a Relation Type.
-We can use a Relation to model multiple relationships between instances.
-For example, if `Alice` and `Bob` are married then we would create a Relation object `Marriage`, which is an instance of Relation Type, to model that relationship.
-At the same time, Alice could work for an organisation `Apache`.
-Similarly, we would create an instance of the Relation
-Type `Works For` to model that relationship.

-Essentially a Relation describes a relationship of a specific type between instances of a specific type.
-For example, one Relation can define that the Instance `Tom Cruise` plays the Role Type `Actor` with the movie Instance `Mission: Impossible` which plays the Role Type `Movie With Cast`.
+Essentially a Relation describes a relationship between instances of a specific type.
+For example, a Relation between `Tom Cruise` (isa `person`) and `Mission: Impossible` (isa `movie`) where `Tom Cruise` plays the Role Type `actor` and `Mission: Impossible` plays the Role Type `production-with-crew`.

 ## An Example Graph Structure